-Tropical Storm Ian strengthening as it bears down on Western Cuba
+Tropical Storm Ian strengthening as it bears down on western Cuba

 DeSantis on Saturday expanded the emergency order to include the whole state, citing "foregoing conditions, which are projected to constitute a major disaster."

-NASA announced that it was canceling its planned Sept.
-27 launch of the Artemis I rocket due to the storm.
+NASA announced that it was canceling its planned Tuesday launch of the Artemis I rocket due to the storm with the new target launch Oct.
+2.

-"During a meeting Saturday morning, teams decided to stand down on preparing for the Tuesday launch date to allow them to configure systems for rolling back the Space Launch System rocket and Orion spacecraft to the Vehicle Assembly Building," the agency said in a blog post.
+Managers plan to wait until Sunday night on whether to move the 5.75 million-pound, 322-foot-tall Space Launch System rocket, mobile launcher and Orion spacecraft to the Vehicle Assembly Building until Monday or early Tuesday.

-Engineers put off making a final decision about the rollback to Sunday.
-A gradual turn to
+"The latest information provided by the National Oceanic and Atmospheric Administration, the U.S. Space Force, and the National Hurricane Center indicates a slower moving and potentially more westerly track of the storm than yesterday's predictions showed, providing more time for the agency's decision making process and for employees to prioritize their families should the storm impact the Kennedy Space Center area," NASA said in an update.

 Three other storms are in the Atlantic:

-Tropical Storm Gaston was about 310 miles west of Faial Island in the Central Azores with maxiumum sutained winds of 50 mph, traveling west at 10 mph in a noon GMT advisory.
-No coastal watches or warnings are in effect.
-A gradual turn to the west-southwest is forecast by Monday.
+Post-Tropical Storm Gaston was about 510 miles west of Faial Island in the Central Azores with maximum sustained winds of 40 mph, traveling west-southwest at 9 mph, forecasters said in their 3 a.m.
+GMT.
+No coastal watches or warnings were in effect.
+A gradual weakening and a turn to the west-southwest is forecast by Monday.

-Post Tropical Storm Hermine has become a remnant low with heavy rains expected to continue across the Canary Islands on Monday.
-Hermine was about 580 miles north-northeast of the Cabo Verde Islands with maximum sustained winds of 30 mph, traveling north at 7 mph, in an 8 a.m.
-CVT advisory, the last one by the NHC.

-Post Tropical Storm Fiona was about 80 miles northwest of Port Aux New Foundland with maximum sustained winds of 70 mpoh and was traveling north at 8 mph, in the NHC's final advisory at 5 p.m.
-AST Saturday.
-The Canadian Hurricane Centre has discontinued all of the tropical storm and hurricane warnings for Atlantic Canada.
-Fiona brought hurricane-strength winds and torrential rains to Nova Scotia and the country's other maritime provinces.